1And after getting into the boat he crossed over the lakea and came into his own city.

 14Then the disciples of John came to him, saying, “Why do we and the Pharisees fast often, but your disciples do not fast?”

-17Neither do people put new wine into old wineskins, otherwise the wineskins burst and the wine is spilled, and the wineskins are destroyed.
+17Neither do people put new wine into old wineskins, otherwise the wineskins burst and the wine is spilled, and the wineskins are ruined.
 But they put new wine into fresh wineskins, and both are preserved.”

 19And Jesus got up and followed him, and so did his disciples.